TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Now that we (sorta) understand what webpack is doing it's time to discuss the module syntax.
 There are only 2 components to it - __import__ and __export__.

-- Take a moment to look at the [MDN documentation about the import declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and the [MDN documentation about the export declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) which give great examples for the different syntax on import and export.

-Of course, the import statement is the same thing that you used during the webpack tutorial!
+The import statement is the same thing that you used during the webpack tutorial!
 These things are simple to use.

 ~~~javascript
 // a file called functionOne.js